Shavvey/mandelbrot-set-viewer/README.md

 Also, you will need the sdl libraries in your `PATH` in order for make to find them.

-If you have all of that, you should be able to type `make mandl` to build to project into a final executable, that's all.
+If you have all of that, you should be able to type `make` to build the project into a final executable, that's all.